ptrk8/seL4cp-workshop/README.md

   * My solution is based upon this version of the workshop.
 * [Final version of the workshop materials.](https://summit.ivanvelickovic.com/)
   * As of writing (9 Oct 2022), the final workshop materials have not been released.
+  * However, you should follow this version of the workshop once it is live.
 * [seL4 Core Platform GitHub repo.](https://github.com/BreakawayConsulting/sel4cp)
 * [seL4 Core Platform Manual.](https://github.com/BreakawayConsulting/sel4cp/blob/main/docs/README.md)